 Sensitive data of Clients and Vendors-- Depending on the type of law a firm practices, the data theft may include; personal data such as dates of birth, social security numbers, driver’s license numbers, credit card information, medical records, legal records, accounting records, tax records and/or other information entrusted to the organization cost the firm?
 Release of this information can open up the organization to violation of HIPPA, Granm-Leach-Billey Act, or other state privacy legislation that can open up the firm to law suits for damages.

 The above information that helps thieves assume someone else’s identity are valuable pieces of information.
 In the cyber underground, they can go for anywhere from $10 to $300 per record, depending on its value.
 Does your firm have any of this type of information stored on technology?
-In addition client dealings coming to light could cause malpractice claims.
+In addition client information lost will cause malpractice claims.

 Client secrets-Clients products and services are valuable information and data such as: secret formulas, design specs, and well-defined processes.
 There is a market for this information.